Block Ads & Malvertising on pfSense Using pfBlockerNG (DNSBL)

 If ads are not getting blocked and the ping commands above don’t return the virtual IP address, it’s also possible your local machine is not using pfSense for its DNS settings.
 If you are using Windows, check your network settings and make sure it is set to your pfSense IP address.
 On Linux/*nix, check your /etc/resolv.conf or even Network Manager (if using a GUI).
 If you are not using pfSense for your DHCP server, you may need to do some digging.
-Although somewhat uncommon, keep in mind that some anti-virus packages can mess with DNS configuration settings too.

 s3.amazonaws.com s3-1.amazonaws.com # CNAME for (s3.amazonaws.com) .github.com .githubusercontent.com github.map.fastly.net # CNAME for (raw.githubusercontent.com) .apple.com .sourceforge.net .fls-na.amazon.com # alexa .control.kochava.com # alexa 2 .device-metrics-us-2.amazon.com # alexa 3 .amazon-adsystem.com # amazon app ads .px.moatads.com # amazon app 2 .wildcard.moatads.com.edgekey.net # CNAME for (px.moatads.com) .e13136.g.akamaiedge.net # CNAME for (px.moatads.com) .secure-gl.imrworldwide.com # amazon app 3 .pixel.adsafeprotected.com # amazon app 4 .anycast.pixel.adsafeprotected.com # CNAME for (pixel.adsafeprotected.com) .bs.serving-sys.com # amazon app 5 .bs.eyeblaster.akadns.net # CNAME for (bs.serving-sys.com) .bsla.eyeblaster.akadns.net # CNAME for (bs.serving-sys.com) .adsafeprotected.com # amazon app 6 .anycast.static.adsafeprotected.com # CNAME for (static.adsafeprotected.com) google.com www.google.com youtube.com www.youtube.com youtube-ui.l.google.com # CNAME for (youtube.com) stackoverflow.com www.stackoverflow.com dropbox.com www.dropbox.com www.dropbox-dns.com # CNAME for (dropbox.com) .adsafeprotected.com control.kochava.com secure-gl.imrworldwide.com pbs.twimg.com # twitter images www.pbs.twimg.com # twitter images cs196.wac.edgecastcdn.net # CNAME for (pbs.twimg.com) cs2-wac.apr-8315.edgecastdns.net # CNAME for (pbs.twimg.com) cs2-wac-us.8315.ecdns.net # CNAME for (pbs.twimg.com) cs45.wac.edgecastcdn.net # CNAME for (pbs.twimg.com) aan.amazon.com www.aan.amazon.com mads.amazon.com www.mads.amazon.com aax-us-iad.amazon.com www.aax-us-iad.amazon.com telemetry.malwarebytes.com # causes high cpu otherwise www.telemetry.malwarebytes.com # causes high cpu otherwise elb-telemetry-prod-external-1332413525.us-west-2.elb.amazonaws.com # CNAME for (telemetry.malwarebytes.com)

 TLD (top-level domain) blacklisting is another option in DNSBL.
 Don’t forget you need to ‘Enable’ the TLD option at the top of the DNSBL configuration page to use the features discussed here.
 While I don’t normally advocate static blacklisting because the bad guys will simply move around it, TLD blacklisting is a rare instance where you can eliminate some potential attack vectors although its usefulness depends entirely on your situation.
 TLDs are the characters after the last dot on a domain name, e.g. com, net, and biz are some common ones.
 The number of TLDs has skyrocketed and there were well over 1,500 in early 2017!
 Over time, some TLDs have become wastelands for nefarious activity such as command and control servers.
-If you no plans to connect with a particular TLD and it has shown to be less than reputable, i.e. most sane companies wouldn’t bother trying to use it, you can just go to the main DNSBL tab and block it outright using the section below.
+If you no plans to connect with a particular TLD and it has shown to be less than reputable, i.e. most sane companies wouldn’t bother trying to use it for legitimate businesses, you can just go to the main DNSBL tab and block it outright using the section below.

 Even Brian Krebs got in on talking about the how some TLDs are used extensively for typosquatting — Omitting the “o” in .com Could Be Costly.
 If you don’t want to read the full article, just understand that instead of typing in remax[dot]com, a user mistakenly types in remax[dot]cm and is directed to a malicious site.
 There are similar alternative .cm domains for ESPN, Hulu, iTunes, Aetna, AOL, Chase, Facebook, WalMart, etc. and over 1000 others.
 Needless to say, the .cm TLD is not good.